Kapkiai/nifop/README.md

+# nifop
-# nifop \n Kubernetes operator for Apache NiFi written in go
+## Kubernetes operator for Apache NiFi written in go